|Title:||Leicester Cathedral Gardens, Leicester, UK|

 Cathedral Gardens is an attractive, new public space in front of Leicester Cathedral, providing sweeping lawns, new seating and specifically commissioned public art, all set within an improved pedestrianised Cathedral precinct.

-Gillespies were commissioned by Leicester Diocese and Leicester City Council to deliver a new public realm that would ‘reconnect Leicester’ and a civic space that would become the ‘thriving heart’ of the city.
+Leicester Diocese and Leicester City Council commissioned Gillespies to deliver a new public realm that would ‘reconnect Leicester’ and a civic space that would become the ‘thriving heart’ of the city.

 A framework of high quality streetscapes, restored historic connections and open spaces work together to reconnect and unify the disparate areas of the city.
 A terraced lawn gently steps down to embrace the Cathedral, forming an extension to the Cathedral and providing a flexible space that is capable of hosting outdoor events for up to 800 people.